 A study conducted by Customer Experience Matrix claims that 79% of consumers are more loyal to businesses that understand them.

 You get to engage with your customers on a more personalised level when you’re informed about their choices, preferences, and interest.
-Personalised engagement improves the overall customer experience and makes them loyal to your brand.
+Personalised advertising and engagement improves the overall customer experience and makes them loyal to your brand.

 Improved Account-Based Marketing